 “Rome was built on seven hills, Dufftown stands on seven stills,” is the famous old rhyme, but in fact, it has risen to nine in the recent years encompassing Mortlach Distillery, Glenfiddich Distillery, Balvenie Distillery, Convalmore Distillery, Parkmore Distillery, Glendullan Distillery, Dufftown Distillery, Pittyvaich Distillery and Kininvie Distillery.
 Staying in this area will give you a taste of both remote Scotland and the true culture of Speyside and Morayshire.
 With many of the distilleries offering tours, you can find out all about the process from barley to bottle and even partake in a tasting.
 There are many Scottish villages and towns that can also be fitted in to a visit, and the area is great for cycling, walking, road trips and castle tours too!

-Stay close by: Cure the hangovers in Woodburn Cottage (sleeps 6) and for the larger group, Guisachan would suit nicely (sleeps 10)
+Stay close by: Cure the hangovers in Woodburn House (sleeps 6) and for the larger group, Guisachan would suit nicely (sleeps 10)

 Celebrate like a Laird in a Scottish Castle